opensearch-project/documentation-website/_dashboards/discover/index-discover.md

 ### Setting up data

-Watch the following short video or start with the tutorial steps to learn how to set up a sample data set in Discover.
+Watch the following short video or start with the tutorial steps to learn how to set up a sample dataset in Discover.

 ![Setting up the sample data in Discover]({{site.url}}{{site.baseurl}}/images/discover-setting-up-data.gif)